A complete guide to calculating your rates, figuring out your costs, and confidently charging what your work is actually worth.

 Step 2: Calculate Your Actual Working Hours

-You may think you work 8 hours a day…
+You might think you work 8 hours a day, every day.

-But between emails, calls, revisions, time off, admin, and procrastination — your actual productive hours are much fewer.
+But with all the emails, calls, revisions, time off, admin work, and procrastination, the actual hours you work are significantly lower.

 Step 3: Add Your Margin (Your Profit)